This might seem a bit of a strange subject title, but in the words of a great man of the past

 The other type of field you will probably need are Date fields.
-If you believe you will need to query these, consider the “shadow numeric” field option on each as queries on this field type are not Delegable.
+A recent change now seems to have these as Delegable, however you can still consider the “shadow numeric” field option.

-Boolean fields (yes/no) are not Delegable – a good workaround is also in the Delegation blog using Text fields.
+Boolean fields (yes/no) are not Delegable in conjunction with other filters (strangely they work on their own) – a good workaround is also in the Delegation blog using Text fields.

 Choice fields are Delegable, however if you are not using the datasheet option in SharePoint, make them Text fields and do the Choices in Power Apps.
 You may need to use them however if you want multiple choice options.